Jeff Da Costa

 I hold a BSc in Environmental Science/Physical Geography from the University of Montreal (Canada) and an MSc in Applied Meteorology from the University of Reading.
 I have several years of experience working in renewables and geomatics both the public and the private sector as well a science teaching experience, prior to commencing my PhD.

-I am currently a PhD Fellow at RSS-Hydro, where I hold an industrial fellowship grant.
 I have a special interest in climate change related risk management and science communication.
 I participate in several outreach projects, mainly in the educational and media sector.